data-mermaid/mermaid-webapp/Readme.md

 #### Syncing data with the server

+This application will treat the locally stored data as the source of truth, and if it is synced, it will overwrite what exists on the server.

 Initialize navigation and app-load-based auto sync with the `useInitializeSyncApiDataIntoOfflineStorage` hook, get sync status state from the `useSyncStatus()` hook.
 Both hooks depend on `SyncStatusProvider`
 These auto syncs are triggered when navigating to the projects list page, and any time a user navigates to a project-related page.
 Note that not all syncs pull the same things. - the hooks take care of nagivation and reload based syncs.